nursingengineeringlab/hcm-docs/INSTALL.md

 sudo snap install emqx
 ```

+The Web frontend needs to access the EMQX server through reverse proxied web
+sockets.
+This is achieved by copying the contents of
+[this file](etc/emqx.nginx.conf) into the appropriate section of the nginx
+configuration file `/etc/nginx/sites-available/default`.
+Keep in mind nginx
+configuration file changes only takes effect after a service restart.

 **NOTE:** EMQX installed through Snaps will not automatically start upon system
 boot.
 You have to start the service manually every time when you restarted the
 server, along with the HCM Datafetcher that it depends on: